Corcovado National Park

 San Pedrillo Ranger Station

 San Pedrillo Ranger Station is located on the Pacific Coast at the far northwestern border of Corcovado National Park.
-San Pedrillo is located 17 km southwest of the town of Agujitas, sometimes mistakenly referred to as Drake.
+San Pedrillo is located 17 km southwest of the town of Agujitas, often referred to colloquially as Drake.
 Access is by either horseback or foot along the coastal trail that links Agujitas with San Pedrillo.
-Unlike many parts of the Corcovado coastline that are difficult to reach by boat because of high surf, boats are able to reach San Pedrillo without problem, and there is daily boat traffic from Drake area lodges and San Pedrillo both in the morning and afternoon.
+Unlike many parts of the Corcovado coastline that are difficult to reach by boat because of high surf, boats are able to reach San Pedrillo without problem, and there is daily boat traffic carrying guided tours from Drake area lodges and San Pedrillo both in the morning and afternoon.

 The San Pedrillo Ranger Station is open only during the dry summer months.
 It closes in mid-April and does not re-open until mid November.
+Still, one-day tours of the area are still permitted during this time frame.
 Check with park authorities or local tour providers since opening and closing dates are not fixed and vary according to weather and circumstances.

-The San Pedrillo Ranger Station offers potable water and camping facilities for up to 30 tents with 4 public use toilets and 5 showers. restroom, shower.
+The San Pedrillo Ranger Station no longer offers camping facilities to the public.
 There is no lodging capacity beyond what is required for park staff stationed at the San Pedrillo, and there is no food service to the public.
+Moreover the San Pedrillo - Sirena trail has been closed to the public.
+Therefore the San Pedrillo park entrance is restricted to public use for day trips to the area and not for overnight stays.

 The rangers at the San Pedrillo ranger station will inspect the permits and passes of all visitors.
-Day visitors that reach the park without prior arrangements can pay in cash the daily use fee of $10 for foreigners and can use the camping facilities according to availability for $4 per person.
+Day visitors that reach the park without prior arrangements may not, unlike in former times, pay in cash cash the daily use fee of $10 for foreigners.
+All visitors to San Pedrillo MUST have prepaid permits in hand.
+These are included in the day tours that are sponsored by a variety of lodges and outfitters.
+Alternately, you can secure such permits here.

-There are a number of trails in the San Pedrillo area, and full-day tours of this part of the park are a staple tour of Drake area lodges, which convey guests to the park entrance early in the morning by motorboat.
+There are a number of trails in the San Pedrillo area, and full-day tours of this part of the park are a staple tour of Drake area lodges and independent guides and outfitters.
+Visitors are conveyed from the Agujitas public beach or from lodges to the park entrance early in the morning by motorboat.
 Guided tours extend to mid-afternoon, with pack lunches provided, and the same boats return in the afternoon to the originating lodges.
-Mostly, individual lodges have their own tour guides and boats, and normally, visitors seeking a day trip to the park that are not staying at a lodge that sponsors such tours can typically arrange to join a group with another lodge.
-The 2007-2008 fee for the full-day San Pedrillo area Corcovado guided tour is $70 at nearly all the lodges.
+Mostly, individual lodges have their own tour guides and boats, and normally, visitors seeking a day trip to the park that are not staying at a lodge can reserve such expeditions here.
+The 2013 fee for the full-day San Pedrillo area Corcovado guided tour is $85 at nearly all the lodges.

 The San Pedrillo staff ranges from 2-4, where job duties in addition to providing support for visiting guests, includes protection of the forest and enforcement of laws against hunting, collecting wildlife, mining gold, and similar forbidden activities.